 With a guided tour

 It's best to go to Lapland on a guided tour, or directly by plane or train.
 I would not recommend to drive to Lapland yourself due to the changing and sometimes difficult road conditions.
+I went on a guided tour with student tour operator Time Travels.

 On your own